Shravanidhuri/EchoMatch/README.md

-# 🌟 EchoMatch – Dating Without Swiping 💬
+🌟 EchoMatch – Dating Without Swiping 💬

-**EchoMatch:** Chat-first dating app.
-Pictures hidden for 1 hour; connect through conversation before sharing images. ❤️🕒
+EchoMatch is a chat-first dating app where pictures stay hidden for 1 hour.
+Instead of judging by looks, you connect through conversation and shared interests first. ❤️🕒

----
+⸻

-## 🔍 Hypothesis
+🔍 Hypothesis

-Do people connect better through conversations, not pictures?
+Do people connect better through interests and conversations, not pictures?
-EchoMatch tests if meaningful interactions can happen **before seeing profile images**.
+EchoMatch tests whether meaningful connections can form before seeing profile images.

----
+⸻

-## ✨ Features
+✨ Features
-- 💬 **Conversation First:** Profile pictures hidden for 1 hour.
+	•	💬 Conversation First: Profile pictures hidden for 1 hour.
-- 🖼️ **Profile Reveal:** Picture unlocks after 1 hour.
+	•	🖼️ Profile Reveal: Picture unlocks after 1 hour.
-- 📤 **Image Sharing:** Available only after 1 hour of chatting.
+	•	📤 Image Sharing: Only available after an hour of chatting.
-- 🔄 **Multiple Partners:** End chats or meet new partners anytime.
+	•	🔄 Multiple Partners: End chats or meet new partners anytime.
+	•	🎯 Interest Matching: Get paired based on shared hobbies & preferences.
-- 🎨 **Chaotic Aesthetic:** Hacker-terminal style UI with glitch effects.
+	•	🎨 Chaotic Aesthetic: Hacker-terminal style UI with glitch effects.

----
+⸻

-## 🚀 How to Use
+🚀 How to Use
-1. Open `index.html` in your browser.
+	1. Open index.html in your browser.
 	2. Login with any username and password (demo).
 	3. Read the intro and press Enter to start.
 	4. Chat with your partner; profile unlocks after 1 hour.
-5. Share images after chatting for 1 hour.
+	5. Share images only after chatting for 1 hour.
 	6. End chat or move to a new partner anytime.

----
+⸻

-## 🛠️ Tech Stack
+🛠️ Tech Stack
-- HTML
+	•	HTML
-- CSS
+	•	CSS
-- JavaScript
+	•	JavaScript

-_All in a single front-end file.
-No backend required._
+(All in a single front-end file.
+No backend required.)

----
+⸻

-## 💡 Why EchoMatch?
+💡 Why EchoMatch?
-EchoMatch challenges the modern swipe culture, emphasizing **conversation over appearance**, and explores whether humans can form meaningful connections without relying on looks.

----
+EchoMatch challenges swipe culture.
+Instead of judging by looks, you:
+✔ Connect through shared interests
+✔ Build bonds through conversation
+✔ Only then see profile pictures

+It’s dating, but human-first.

+⸻

-## 🎉 Demo
+🎉 Demo

-Try it out locally by opening `index.html` in any browser.
+Try it out locally by opening index.html in any browser.
-Experience chatting, countdown unlocks, and sharing images after 1 hour! 🔓🖼️
+Chat, countdown, reveal, and experience interest-first matching! 🔓💬